 - Take frequent breaks when working with repetitive motions

-- Be cautious about surface when walking or running
+- Be cautious about surfaces when walking or running